fbohz/learn-co-sandbox/Current_Repos.md

 -Luck Charms on your canasta.
 Save Luck charm.

 #Sinatra_TO-DO:
-- Can add videos to user when video returned.
+[x] Can add videos to user when video returned.
+Logic when user not logged in.
-- Once added show list of vids that belong to user
+[x] Show list of vids that belong to user
+[x] If user has no videos have link that says to make a query to add videos.
 - Edit option where user can select videos in their canasta and delete them.
-- If user has no videos have link that says to make a query to add videos.
 - Option for user to edit their account.
 - - user can change their name, email, password
 - - - checks for email if it doesn't exist on db, if change psw user must give current password then new.
 Checks curr psw and then changes to new.